 - Remove from heat, let cool and then store in an airtight container

-It will last for about a week if kept in the refrigerator, but we highly recommend freezing it!
-Miso doesn't harden even when frozen, so you can use just the amount you need whenever you want
+It will last for about a week in the refrigerator, but freezing is definitely recommended!
+Miso doesn't harden when frozen, so you can take out only the amount you need when you need it.

 Products using Shimizumori Number